ChenggongWang/3bcm_with_PINN/README.md

 - learn hidden varaibles: deep ocean change
 - predict outside the data range.

 The figure below summarize the resluts.
 We train the PINN with data in year 0-150 and function in year 0-250.
 Solid lines are the output values in year 0-400 from PINN.
-It is clearly that the PINN did a reasonably good job in year 150-250, which is outside of the train data but constrianed by function .
+It is clear that the PINN did a reasonably good job in year 150-250, which is outside of the train data but constrianed by function .
 For the output outside the data and the function range (year 250-400), it begins to be wild.

 ![image](https://user-images.githubusercontent.com/61756907/150723100-61001d3e-f624-4f46-8980-020753ccaddf.png)